The town was founded on March 5, 1774 and there is a lot to celebrate!

 There are also many special projects in the works, including historical presentations about the Indigenous people who lived here long before the founding of the town, commemorative plantings, a quilting endeavor, an oral history project and a geocaching event.

 Our neighbor towns are all working together to share a giant wooden birthday cake that has heralded their own big anniversaries.
-Leverett plans to display the cake, with 250 candles, during our year of celebrations!
+Leverett has put the cake on display near the library and the cake will be lit with 250 candles, during our year of celebrations!

 So, mark your calendars and please consider making a donation to support all these activities that are brought to you by the all-volunteer Leverett 250th team!
 To donate from this website, simply go down to “Useful Links,” and select “Pay Online” and then select “250th Anniversary.”